olafgleba/welcompose/README.markdown

 ## Documentation ##

-The documentation is currently only available in german language.
+Currently the documentation is only available in german language.

 The user documention is available online [http://dokumentation.welcompose.de/handbuch/](http://dokumentation.welcompose.de/handbuch/)